AlanFoster/packer-docker-ami-spike/readme.md

 ## Packer

-A quick spike of using Packer to build an image which runs a docker Docker on boot.
+A quick spike of using Packer to build an image which runs a Docker container on boot.

 ## Virtualbox